 In 2004, WSWM received the Golden Nica Award by Prix Ars Electronica in the digital communities category for its relevancy and innovativeness.

 The WSWM curriculum which was initially developed in Uganda is currently being adapted and piloted in Kenya, Indonesia and Thailand.
 WSWM combines IT (Information Technology) skills building and creative expression with sexual health and rights education.
-WSWM uses experiential learning as the didactic method and follows the principles of three combined approaches: Adolescent development, behaviour change and human rights-based approach.
+WSWM uses experiential learning as the didactic method and follows the principles of three combined approaches: Adolescent development, behaviour change approach.
 This combination empowers the young people not only to obtain required knowledge but also to develop appropriate attitudes and learn healthy and responsible behaviour and life skills (communication skills, learn how to refuse and negotiate, using health services, etc).
 In addition, young people learn how to unfold their creative and IT skills as preparation for modern job opportunities.

 As the integration of Information Communication Technology (ICT) in daily life all over the world is a fact, for most formal jobs basic ICT skills are a necessity.
 Missing out on basic ICT skills is not an option for talented and motivated youth.
 Providing relevant and youth-friendly ICT training that attracts youth to experiment more with computers is therefore a necessity.